Verdict soon in Djokovic's deportation appeal in Australia - KESQ

 Associated Press

-MELBOURNE, Australia (AP) — A court hearing for tennis star Novak Djokovic’s appeal against deportation in Australia has ended and a verdict is expected within hours.
-Federal Court Chief Justice James Allsop said he and two fellow judges hoped to reach a verdict later Sunday.
+MELBOURNE, Australia (AP) — A verdict is expected later Sunday in tennis star Novak Djokovic’s appeal against a deportation order that threatens his participation in the Australian Open.
+Federal Court Chief Justice James Allsop said earlier Sunday he and two fellow judges hoped to reach a verdict within hours after the court hearing ended.
 The top-ranked male tennis player needs to win the appeal to defend his Australian Open title in play that begins on Monday.
-The Australian government cancelled his visa on Friday due to issues surrounding Djokovic’s stance against COVID-19 vaccination.
+The Australian government cancelled Djokovic’s visa on Friday due to issues surrounding his stance against COVID-19 vaccination.